-Quartz is a man-made countertop that mimics the look of natural stone while offering uniformity throughout an entire slab.
-The manufactured element also allows quartz countertops to offer a wider range of colors.
+Quartz is a manufactured countertop that mimics the look of natural stone while offering uniformity throughout an entire slab.
+The manufactured element also allows quartz countertops to provide a broader range of colors.

 Cultured marble is very simple to maintain and comes in various colors.
 Cultured marble slabs are just as unique as natural stone, even though they are artificial.
-No two pieces of cultured marble are the same, so your home will have a one-of-a-kind piece.
+No two pieces of cultured marble are the same, so your home will have a one-of-a-kind look.

 This extremely affordable option comes in the widest range of colors, patterns, and textures.
 Laminate remains a popular option because of its reliable finish.
 For DIY home renovations, laminate countertops can be installed without professional assistance.

 There are some limitations to the longevity of laminate because it is more prone to scratches, chips, and heat damage than stone countertops.
-Remember to clean your laminate regularly, avoid cutting anything directly on the counter, and placing a trivet before putting down a hot pot to extend the life of your countertops.DREAM IT.
+Remember to clean your laminate regularly, avoid cutting anything directly on the counter, and place a trivet before putting down a hot pot to extend the life of your countertops.DREAM IT.
 DESIGN IT.
 LIVE IT. | Kitchen & Bath Center